 Genevieve Cordova, daughter of artist Emily Winters assisted during the original painting of the mural and the recent restoration.
 She recalls her feelings of returning to Venice, the community in which she grew up and the community in which she was forced to leave due to increased cost of living: “I find that I don’t have much in common with most people in Venice now.
 I walk through there sometimes because it’s pretty, but it’s not the same place….
 It’s not my home anymore.”
 Cordova went on to speak of the animosity within the Venice community that structures relationships between those who live there.
 There still are those who are dedicated to the arts, though those efforts are increasingly contradicted by the looming presence of large tech companies.

-In the words of Cordova, “When we were restoring, so many people who are part of Ocean Front Walk culture, people that are still [like us] they’re all very sympathetic, they see themselves as still looking for a compassionate place to live and be and finding that it’s not easy. “ While individuals like Cordova and Winters no longer physically reside in Venice, the mark they left on the community lives on.
+In the words of Cordova, “When we were restoring, so many people who are part of Ocean Front Walk culture, people that are still [like us] they’re all very sympathetic, they see themselves as still looking for a compassionate place to live and be and finding that it’s not easy.“ Winters continues to reside in Venice–the mark she has left on the community lives on.
 Endangered Species continues to offer a space for people to think about issues within their community in an honest, open and creative way while actively facilitating solutions to those problems.

 By Bella Smith